Oven Kashrus 101: Using the Same Oven for Meat, Dairy, Fish and Pareve

 18. Or from meat or dairy to pareve.

-19. For more details and information on kashering an oven or cooktop, oven use on Shabbos and Yom Tov, as well as general appliance information for the kosher home, visit the STAR-K website.
+19. For more details and information on kashering an oven or cooktop, oven use on Shabbos and Yom Tov, as well as general appliance information for the kosher home, visit the appliance information page on the STAR-K website.

 20. Unlike with hagola, when kashering with libun kal or libun gamur, a 24-hour “down time” is not necessary.